East Asian Studies

 Modernity is generally understood to be the legacy of the Enlightenment that evolved in Western Europe and North America as a result of the Protestant Reformation, the modern scientific revolution, the industrial revolution, the development of capitalism and the free market economy, as well as liberal parliamentary democracy and civil society, a legacy that their heirs have considered to be universal.

 An integral part of the process of modernity that brought unprecedented wealth and power to the area was Euroamerican imperialism, whose impact on the colonised world was very different from its impact on the metropole (as it was also on the colonisers’ own underclasses).
 The rights that were supposed to be guaranteed by Les Droits de l’Homme at home (and abroad) were frustrated by laissez-faire abroad (and at home).
 The paradigms of political science and international relations that the developed world has invented and considered universal (Realism, Liberalism and Social Constructivism), have been seriously challenged by the former colonies.

-Developing countries see these paradigms from a postcolonial perspective and question their validity.
-Globally, the catastrophic environmental and social impacts of industrialisation and an economic development model based on consumption have caused serious concerns about the difference between sustained economic growth and sustainable economic growth.
+Developing countries see these paradigms from a postcolonial and a postmodernist perspective and question their validity.
+Globally, the catastrophic environmental and social impacts of industrialisation and an economic development model based on the infinite consumption of finite resources have caused serious concerns about the difference between sustained economic growth and sustainable economic growth.